 While it was impractical to recruit billions of human participants to complete all tests, questionnaires, and experiments, recent advances in NLP and LLMs enable more adaptive, effective, and sensitive language-based psychological measurement at the societal level (Argyle et al., 2023; Dillion et al., 2023; Grossmann et al., 2023).
-Existing NLP methods, such as word counting and word embedding, have shown some promise comparable to Likert scales, implicit measures, behavioral measures, and other paradigms in psychology but also suffer from nonnegligible limitations that would undermine their validity and utility (Atari & Henrich, 2023; Berger & Packard, 2022; Jackson et al., 2022).
+Existing NLP methods, such as word counting and word embedding, have shown some promise comparable to Likert scales, implicit measures, behavioral measures, and other paradigms in psychology, but also suffer from non-negligible limitations that would undermine their validity and utility (Atari & Henrich, 2023; Berger & Packard, 2022; Jackson et al., 2022).
 Based on language modeling, the current research contributes to one of the first psychometric examinations of how well the LLM-based measurement can capture, both cross-sectionally and longitudinally, human psychological, social, and cultural characteristics.

 As a major methodological advantage, the FMAT allows for specifying propositions carefully and flexibly with concrete phrases and sentences, thereby measuring theoretical constructs more accurately than word-level measurement.
-The new FMAT method not only advances the approach to understanding people and culture through natural language but also enables more realistic "natural language" (not just dictionary-based) studies of constructs in social psychology.
-More importantly, the FMAT offers a unique opportunity to study more complicated concepts that are difficult to test with single words: morality, social norms, discrimination, violence, prosocial behavior, ideal affect, nostalgia, authenticity, and so forth.
-By using the FMAT to study these constructs in natural language, social psychologists can develop and examine new theoretical frameworks to better understand psychology, society, and culture.
-Furthermore, the FMAT allows for natural language analysis of intersectional social category stereotypes that usually involve multiword labels (e.g., Black women, Asian men); it can also be used to test and differentiate between descriptive stereotypes (e.g., "The [MASK] are {ATTRIB}.") and prescriptive stereotypes (e.g., "The [MASK] should be {ATTRIB}.").
-These unique advantages can facilitate the study of more nuanced and advanced forms of social stereotypes (see Lei et al., 2023, for a review).
-Overall, the FMAT is a more fine-grained tool to study and measure psychology in large-scale natural language.
+The new FMAT method not only advances the approach to understanding people and culture through natural language, but also enables more realistic "natural language" (not just dictionary-based) studies of constructs in social psychology.
+More importantly, the FMAT offers a unique opportunity to study more complicated concepts that are difficult to test with single words: morality, social norms, discrimination, violence, prosocial behavior, ideal affect, nostalgia, authenticity, etc. By using the FMAT to study these constructs in natural language, social psychologists can develop and examine new theoretical frameworks to better understand psychology, society, and culture.
+Furthermore, the FMAT allows for natural language analysis of intersectional social category stereotypes that usually involve multi-word labels (e.g., Black women, Asian men), and can also be used to test and differentiate between descriptive stereotypes (e.g., "The [MASK] are {ATTRIB}.") and prescriptive stereotypes (e.g., "The [MASK] should be {ATTRIB}."), which all can facilitate the study of more nuanced and advanced forms of social stereotypes (see Lei et al., 2023 for a review).
+Overall, the FMAT can be used as a more fine-grained tool to study and measure psychology in large-scale natural language.

 Another methodological advantage of the FMAT is its greater efficiency than asking human participants to complete surveys.
-According to the present studies, a BERT model can process 500-900 unique query sentences per minute on a central processing unit; the speed is much faster on a graphics processing unit.
+According to the present studies, a BERT model can process 500~900 query sentences per minute.
 Thus, the FMAT can be used where surveys cannot: to collect responses to millions of questions in just one day, without participants' fatigue or careless responding; to test theoretically important questions in multiple languages simultaneously and rapidly; and to conduct research on the societal level at a low cost.
 In this way, the FMAT has the potential to accelerate the development of social psychology.

 To streamline the FMAT workflow and facilitate its use on new research questions, an R package "FMAT" has been developed (Bao, 2023), helping users focus on query design rather than technical details.
-While query design could be flexible, researchers should be careful and transparent to avoid researcher degrees of freedom and are encouraged to preregister their studies when using the FMAT in research.
+While query design could be flexible, researchers should be careful and transparent to avoid researcher degrees of freedom and are encouraged to pre-register their studies when using the FMAT in research.